aravinths479/hackathon/README.md

 ### Conclusion

 Rentify aims to streamline the rental process, making it easier for both property owners and potential tenants to find suitable matches.
 This project utilizes the MERN stack to deliver a full-featured application with modern web development practices.

----

-This README file should help anyone understand the project, set it up locally, and know how to deploy it.
-Make sure to update any placeholder text (like `<username>` and `<password>`) with actual values where necessary.